AkhiljithPB/httpd-Image-rewrite-S3/readme.md

 - systemctl start httpd
 - systemctl enable httpd -y

-I'm already website "cafe.tkhouse.tech" which running on an EC2 instance with apache webserver.
+I'm already having a website "cafe.tkhouse.tech" which running on an EC2 instance with apache webserver.
 What I am doing here is moving the "img" directory to a S3 bucket and modifying the apache configuration file to serve the images from the bucket.